Oma's Authentic German Potato Dumplings (Kartoffelknödel)

 Instructions:

-3. Melt butter in a frying pan over medium heat.
-Add the cubes and fry, stirring frequently, until golden brown on all sides.
-Remove from heat and set aside to cool.
+4. Melt the butter in a frying pan over medium heat.
+Add the bread cubes and fry, stirring frequently, until golden brown on all sides.
+Remove from the heat and set aside to cool.

-4. To make the dumpling dough, in a large bowl, mix the potatoes that have been riced, 1 cup of starch, eggs, and 1 teaspoon salt into a smooth dough that holds together when formed into dumplings.
-If the mixture is too moist, add a bit more starch as needed.
+5. Add the potato starch, eggs, and salt to the bowl of riced potatoes.
+Mix well to make a smooth dough that holds together when formed into dumplings.
+If the mixture is too moist, add a bit more starch.

-5. Divide into 12 to 14 dumplings, about the size of a tennis ball.
-Taking one ball, press a few croutons into the middle of the dumpling, then roll until smooth.
-Use floured or wet hands if necessary.
-Repeat with all the dumplings.
+6. Form 12 to 14 dumplings, about the size of a tennis ball, adding a few croutons to the middle of each dumpling.
+Use floured or wet hands, if needed.

-7. Remove the dumplings with a slotted spoon and serve immediately.
+8. Remove the cooked dumplings with a slotted spoon and serve immediately.

 Notes/Hints: